The SpeedTree Modeler, which runs separately from Lumberyard, offers procedural and hand modeling tools that allow both efficiency and precision.

 SpeedTree leverages Lumberyard's native wind mechanism for the Lumberyard compatible versions of the Modeler.
 This wind can be previewed and edited inside of the SpeedTree for Lumberyard Modeler.
 (Lumberyard Wind)

 “Bending” and other vegetation parameters can be accessed in the Terrain, Vegetation panel in Rollup Bar for a previously selected vegetation object.
-You can adjust parameters for one or more selected objects.
+You can adjust the parameters for one or more selected objects.